mat1/building-microservices/exercises/6-design-for-failure.md

 ### Timeouts

-The **MovieControllerLoadIT** test fails sometimes, because some calls reach the timeout configured in Hystrix.
+The **MovieControllerLoadIT** test fail sometimes, because some calls reach the timeout configured in Hystrix.
 Your task is to increase the default Hystrix timeout to 5 Seconds.

 ### Fallback

-The `GET /api/v1/movies/1` call fails if the rating service is not available.
+The `GET /api/v1/movies/1` call fail if the rating service is not available.
 Implement a fallback function so that if the rating service is not available an empty rating list is returned.
 You should use the fallback functionality from Feign for this [see](https://github.com/OpenFeign/feign/tree/master/hystrix).

 If you have implemented the fallback correctly, the load test should pass.